How to Air-Dry Your Hair (and Not Look Like a Poodle)

 For short hair

 After you've towel-dried and combed out your hair, spritz sea salt spray all over.
 Then flip your head upside down and lightly blow-dry while scrunching strands to produce volume and encourage waves.
 When your hair is halfway dry, stop and twist a few pieces in the front into small buns and secure.
 Let the hair air-dry the rest of the way, and take down the buns.
-Finish with a few quick blasts of cool air to loosen up the curls.
+Finish with a few quick blasts of cool air to loosen up the waves.